illera88/Ponce/README.md

 ## OS Support
-Ponce currently works with IDA Pro in the Windows flavour for x86 and x64 binaries.
+Ponce currently works with IDA Pro on Windows for x86 and x64 binaries.

-You can still debug Linux and Mac OS X binaries with it using built-in IDA remote debugger.
+You can still debug Linux and Mac OS X binaries with Ponce using IDA's built-in remote debugger.

-Ponce v0.2 will build native plugins for IDA Linux and IDA Mac OS X. Actually the code we wrote already takes it in consideration using macros for the different OS.
+Ponce v0.2 will build native plugins for IDA Linux and IDA Mac OS X. Actually the code we wrote already takes these architectures into consideration using macros for the different operating systems.

 ## FAQ
 ### Why the name of Ponce?
 Juan Ponce de León (1474 – July 1521) was a Spanish  explorer and conquistador.
 He discovered Florida in the United States.
-The IDA plugin help you out to discover, explore and hopfully conquer the the different path options in a binary.
+The IDA plugin help you out to discover, explore and hopefully conquer the different paths in a binary.
 ### Can Ponce be used to analyze Windows, OS X and Linux binaries?
 Yes, you can natively use Ponce in IDA for Windows or remotely attach to a Linux or OS X box and use it.
-In the next Ponce version we will support natively Ponce for Linux and OS X IDA versions.
+In the next Ponce version we will natively support Ponce for Linux and OS X IDA versions.
-### How many instructions per second can handle Ponce?
-Well, it depends, but in our tests we reach to process 3000 instructions per second.
-We plan to use the PIN tracer IDA offers to increase the speed.
-### Something is not working!
-Open an [issue](https://github.com/illera88/Ponce/issues), we will solve it asap ;)
 ### I love your project!
 Can I collaborate?
 Sure!
-Please do [pull requests](https://github.com/illera88/Ponce/pulls) and work in the opened issues.
-We will pay beers for help ;)
+Please do pull requests and work in the opened issues.
+We will pay you in beers for help ;)

 ## Authors
 - Alberto Garcia Illera ([@algillera](https://twitter.com/algillera)) agarciaillera@gmail.com